 This feature allows temporary unprotection of previously protected sectors to change data in-system.
 The Sector Unprotect mode is activated by setting the RESET# pin to $V{ID}$ .
 During this mode, formerly protected sectors can be programmed or erased by selecting the sector addresses.
 Once $V{ID}$ is removed from the RESET# pin, all the previously protected sectors are protected again.
-Figure 2 shows the algorithm, and Figure 22 shows the timing diagrams, for this feature.
+Figure 2, on page 14 shows the algorithm, and Figure 22, on page 35 shows the timing diagrams, for this feature.